 7. Give Your Child An Allowance

-Teach your child about the value of money by giving them an allowance each week.
-Children often throw temper tantrums in stores because they want you to buy them something.
+Many kids throw a fit when they can’t get what they want.
+So teach your child about the value of money by giving them an allowance each week.
+As you may know, children often throw tantrums in stores because they want you to buy them something.
+Stop temper tantrums here with a great lesson in budgets.
 The next time your child wants a special item, let them know they can use their allowance to buy it.

 8. Educate Your Child At Home